 In the Pacific Northwest, the Forest Service manages 59 Wilderness areas that encompass 4.6 million acres.
 Many protect the volcanic peaks of the Cascade Range; others surround chains of lakes in the high country; while others protect unique biological ecosystems and old growth forests.

 Interested in visiting some of our more accessible recreation sites?
 As of fall, 2012, this page showcases such sites in the Columbia River Gorge National Scenic Area, and we'll be adding more accessible recreation sites in the months to come.

 Portions of the following rivers in the Region are components of the National Wild and Scenic Rivers System, providing water-based recreation opportunities in settings that range from pristine and undeveloped to rural.

-The Pacific Northwest hosts two National Volcanic Monuments, several national recreation areas and major visitors centers.
-Find out more.
+The Pacific Northwest hosts two National Volcanic Monuments, several national recreation areas and major visitor centers.